 - inability to initiate or hold a conversation

 - repetitive language

 - intense, focused interest, usually on an object or subject

 - fixation on certain routines or rituals

-Individuals on the spectrum have many abilities.
+Neurodiverse people have many abilities.
 Every individual has their own unique strengths and characteristics that can be acknowledged and celebrated.
-For example, neurodiversity from conditions such as Asperger’s and autism often have positive characteristics such as:

 - being able to approach situations differently and think “outside of the box”

 - strong abilities with systems, such as computer programming and mathematics

 - no pressure to conform to social norms that may not go alongside your own personal idea of happiness

 - above-average attention to detail